zhang-zhizhen/X-ray-Attenuation-Calculator/README.txt

 2  Call method:
 	R = CalculateMassAC( formula, E)
-	--formula is a 1 by N char matrix chemical formula of material or a 2 by N double matrix --E is a 1 by N double matrix that lists energy of Photons ,and unit is keV --R is a struct and the unit of number in R is cm^2/g caution：./data file directory must in matlab working directory
+	--formula is a 1 by N char matrix chemical formula of material or a 2 by N double matrix --E is a 1 by N double matrix that lists energy of Photons ,and unit is keV ,range in [1 keV, 1E6 keV] --R is a struct and the unit of number in R is cm^2/g caution：./data file directory must in matlab working directory